Government Is Considering Disclosure About Tall White Aliens, Whistleblower Claims: U.S. Signed Technology Transfer Treaty With ET Species After World War II

 According to UFO and ET researchers, the treaty with the Gray-Reptilians was signed in 1954 under the administration of President Dwight Eisenhower.
 The Eisenhower administration allegedly signed the treaty with the Gray-Reptilians after rejecting a previous treaty proposal by another species of extraterrestrials known as the Nordic or Pleiadian aliens.

-The world first heard of the alleged ET species known as the Tall White aliens when, in the 1980s, Charles Hall, a former U.S. Air Force weather observer and nuclear physicist began testifying that he had direct contact with the enigmatic extraterrestrial species while he was employed as a weatherman from 1965 to 1967 by the U.S. Air Force (USAF) at Nellis Air Force base near Las Vegas in southern Nevada.
+The world first heard of the alleged ET species known as the Tall White aliens when, in the 1980s, Charles Hall, a former U.S. Air Force weather observer and nuclear physicist, began testifying that he had direct contact with the enigmatic extraterrestrial species while he was employed as a weatherman from 1965 to 1967 by the U.S. Air Force (USAF) at Nellis Air Force base near Las Vegas in southern Nevada.

 According to Goode, it appears that the authorities are planning to reveal the presence of a secret community of Tall White aliens at Nellis AFB while concealing information about several other alien species, such as the Grays and the Reptilians.

-“The Cabal might try to introduce us to this group, explain they have been around for a really long time, and hope that they can get us to follow a mystical new religion offered by these beings,” Goode warns, according to ET researcher Dr Michael Salla, writing on his Exopolitics blog.
+“The Cabal might try to introduce us to this group, explain they have been around for a really long time, and hope that they can get us to follow a mystical new religion offered by these beings,” Goode warns, according to ET researcher Dr. Michael Salla, writing on his Exopolitics blog.

 The U.S. government, according to researchers, concluded a trade treaty with the Tall White aliens soon after World War II.
 Some sources claim that the trade agreement with the Tall Whites might have been concluded as early as the late 1940s under the administration of President Harry Truman.

-Although the exact date of conclusion of the alleged treaty with the Tall White aliens is disputed the agreement is believed to have been in place by the time that the U.S. government signed a separate treaty with the Gray-Reptilian Confederacy in 1954, under President Dwight Eisenhower.
+Although the exact date of conclusion of the alleged treaty with the Tall White aliens is disputed, the agreement is believed to have been in place by the time that the U.S. government signed a separate treaty with the Gray-Reptilian Confederacy in 1954, under President Dwight Eisenhower.

 According to ET researchers such as Preston James, the Tall Whites had earlier concluded a military technology transfer treaty with the Nazis in the 1930s.
 The alleged treaty required the Tall Whites to provide the Nazis with technical assistance in the field of military technology while the Nazis agreed to allow the Tall Whites to operate a Secret Shadow Government (SSG) that supervised the Nazi hierarchy with the ultimate goal of establishing a world government run by the Nazis under authority delegated by the Tall White-controlled SSG.